Shop

 But wait, how did we get here?

-We originally hypothesized that students like ourselves usually forget items on our trip.
+We originally hypothesized that students like ourselves usually miss items we need on our trips.
 Hence, an AI list reminder can help people avoid unnecessary trips back to the store.

 Why not order your groceries online?